ByteOtter/journey/content/posts/perl/index.md

 When I triggered my verification run, however, it failed almost immediately with a compile error.

 ```
-TODO: Compile error message here.
+[...]
+Bareword "test_cargo_run" not allowed when using "strict subs"
+[...]
 ```

 At first I thought - naive that I am - that it was about some naming convention.
-Changed that, tried again and it still failed.
+I had a smiliar issue before with names starting in `test_` being blocked.
+So I changed that, tried again and it still failed.

 By this time, my Mentor and I had been looking over my code for a while, but apart from some minor things we need to watch out for later, it should at least compile.